Carreau/ipython-wiki/IPEP-8:-Custom-messages-and-message-handlers.md

 Brian Granger has worked on adding custom message handlers for a javascript client: https://github.com/ipython/ipython/pull/2518.
 Some discussion about server-side custom message handlers happened on that ticket.

-Jason Grout submitted a pull request for custom message handlers: https://github.com/ipython/ipython/pull/1700.
+Jason Grout submitted a (now closed) pull request for custom message handlers: https://github.com/ipython/ipython/pull/1700.
 A lot of discussion there informed some of the options presented in this IPEP.